bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 Delving into the belly of the beast
 --------------------------------------
 On a day to day basis, you will not need more than a few git commands.
-Once you have mastered the basics, there is thsu not that much more to learn which will be useful for you analysis.
+Once you have mastered the basics, there is not that much more to learn which will be useful for you analysis.

-With R however, it is a different story altogether, this is something that is both much more expansive, as well as constantly evolving.
-I am adding a few more resources which might come in handy for acquiring a deeper understanding of R.
+With R however, it is a different story altogether, R is both much more expansive, as well as constantly evolving.
+For this reason I am adding a few more resources which might come in handy for acquiring a deeper understanding of R.

 John D. Cook also has a guide called [R programming for those coming from other languages](http://www.johndcook.com/R_language_for_programmers.html).